 Mausoleum of Mevlana

 The Mausoleum of Mevlana (built in 1274 in Konya) is the first model to see.
 As we all know or have heard about Mevlana’s love and tolerance, we cannot but understand the idea of that.
 It is very symbolic and greets the visitors, ‘Come, come again!
 Infidel, fireworshipper, pagan.
 Whoever you are, how many times you have sinned, come!’

 Crystal Istanbul, the world’s first and only crystal museum, exhibits sixteen artifacts of Istanbul with coloured lighting in a darkened exhibition room.
 It gives Miniaturk different flavour.
 It is possible to see Rumeli Fortress, Fatih Mosque, Dolmabahçe Clock Tower and Eyup Sultan Mosque among the works embroidered in glass via laser.
-The Galata Tower, The Hagia Sophia, St. Antoine Church, The Maiden’s Tower, Ciragan Palace, Suleymaniye Mosque and Istanbul University are also embroidered in crystal blocks.
+The Galata Tower, The Hagia Sophia (private tour Istanbul), St. Antoine Church, The Maiden’s Tower, Ciragan Palace, Suleymaniye Mosque and Istanbul University are also embroidered in crystal blocks.

 We shouldn’t forget to mention another important thing about Miniaturk.
 The sites are introduced in six languages – Turkish, English, German, French, Russian and Arabic.
 There is an audible guide system in front of every model.

 The complex also houses a gift shop, a restaurant with indoor and outdoor seating, a cafe, a shopping centre, a cinema, an exhibition hall, a library, a playground, a labyrinth and an open air theatre.
 It is also a place children can enjoy and have fun.